top of page

 Temporarily removing foods and reintroducing them to assess reactions.

-Important Considerations:
+Important Considerations

-• Testing should be interpreted with clinical context
+• Testing should be interpreted with clinical context.

-• Not all positive results indicate true sensitivity
+• Not all positive results indicate true sensitivity.

-• Guidance improves accuracy and outcomes
+• Guidance improves accuracy and outcomes.

 At WellnessRX, we offer support in interpreting results and building actionable plans.
+We’re here to help you navigate your health journey.

 Other Contributing Factors